oneapi-src/level-zero-spec/tools/PROG.md

 ![Metrics](../images/tools_metric_hierarchy.png?raw=true)
 @image latex tools_metric_hierarchy.png

-### Sampling types

-Metric Groups are designed to be used only with a specifed type of measurements, called sampling types.

-All available sampling types are defined in ::xet_metric_group_sampling_type.
-- Information about supported sampling types for a given Metric Group is provided in
-  ::xet_metric_group_properties_t.samplingType.
-- It's possible Xe provides multiple Metric Groups with the same names but different sampling types.
-- When enumerating, it's important to choose a Metric Group which supports the desired sampling type.

-### Domains

-Every Metric Group belongs to a given domain (::xet_metric_group_properties_t.domain).
-- Each domain represents an exclusive resource used by the Metric Group.
-- It's possible to simultaneously gather data for two different Metric Groups, only if they belong to a different domain.

-# <a name="enu">Enumeration</a>

 When enumerating Metric tree to find a desired Metric Group, it's important to know in advance with which sampling type it will be used.